 The first is NASA's New Start Index (NNSI), which is designed specifically for aerospace projects.
 I believe this is a far better method for inflation-adjustment for Apollo than using the Consumer Price Index (CPI), which is designed for household and consumer goods, not moonshots.
 You can think of the NNSI as answering the question: "What would NASA be spending on Apollo in 2019?"

 The second method is to adjust the costs so that they occupy the same relative share of the nation's economy, or Gross Domestic Product (GDP), over time.
-In other words, if Apollo occupied 2% of GDP in 1965, what is the equivalent of 2% of GDP in 2019?
+In other words, if Apollo accounted for 2% of GDP in 1965, what is the equivalent of 2% of GDP in 2019?
 This approach answers the question: "If the U.S. were to allocate resources to a space project to the same extent as it did for the lunar effort, how much would NASA have to spend today?"
 Think of this as a statement of economic priority.

 Running all the numbers on the annual cost data spanning 1960 - 1973, you get this: